 Client applications for IoT devices are developed like any other client application on client-server systems.
 The choice of programming languages and other technologies will be based on the client platforms for which these apps will be developed.
 Such platforms can be:

 - iOS, iPadOS and Android mobile operating systems;

 - Frontend web for internet browsers and other devices based on web technologies;

 - Desktop operating systems such as macOS, Windows, and Linux;

 - Game consoles;

 - Other highly specialized platforms.

-If you already know on which devices your custom app should run to control and monitor the developed IoT system, this will be the starting point for choosing a programming language and other technologies for client application development.
+If you already know which devices your custom app should run on to control and monitor the developed IoT system, this will be the starting point for choosing a programming language and other technologies for client application development.